-All students must submit the final version of their thesis in PDF/a format to the Graduate Program Director and to the Dean of the Faculty of Graduate Studies.
-See also the link on the Graduate Studies Resources page.
+All students must submit the final version of their thesis in PDF/a format to the Graduate Program Director and to the Dean of the Faculty of Graduate Studies through Online Services.

 When can I defend my thesis/dissertation?

 Please see CUE's Academic Calendar for information as to when you can defend your thesis.
 See also the link on the Graduate Studies Resources page.